Culture of Compliance

 The penalty for non-compliance in the cannabis industry is usually a fine.
 Since the first retail store opened in January of 2014 and through the end of 2015, Colorado’s Marijuana Enforcement Division has imposed nearly $1 million in fines.
 As long as the business is financially strong enough to handle the fine, it at least has an opportunity to continue operating.
 In many cases, however, businesses have their licenses suspended or even revoked.
 Over that same time period, the MED suspended 65 licenses and revoked another 47 licenses.
 Operational license renewal rates have dropped by 50 percent, primarily because of the challenges of running a compliant marijuana business.

 As a result, many cannabis companies have hired compliance officers and tasked them with full-time compliance.
 Ironically, the mere existence of a compliance officer gives everyone else permission to say “it’s not my job, go talk to the compliance officer.”
 But it’s foolish to think that one person can achieve 100% compliance 100% of the time.
 Everybody from the CEO to the part-time hourly staffer needs to share in the compliance mandate.
 It only takes one person to slip up to create an expensive problem.

 Know Your Business

-Jordan Wellington is the Director of Compliance at Vicente Sederberg, the law firm that led Colorado’s Amendment 64 campaign and drafted the original rules governing medical and recreational marijuana in Colorado.
+Jordan Wellington is the former Director of Compliance at Vicente Sederberg, the law firm that led Colorado’s Amendment 64 campaign and drafted the original rules governing medical and recreational marijuana in Colorado.
 In any given meeting, he’s likely to share this nugget:

 You may think you’re in the marijuana business, but you’re really in the compliance business.
 If you’re good at compliance, you get to play around with weed.
 If you’re not good at compliance, you go to jail.